 But here’s the REAL kicker.

 In real terms, Multilayer PCBs are only a piece of the system.
-Plus, PCB plating is way broader.
-From a wider perspective, PCB plating is more comprehensive than the entire multilayer PCBs.
+Plus, PCB Know the flex PCB materials.

 So, do you want to get in-depth information about PCB plating?